drts01/notes/stackedit/presentations/2020-py-env.md

 Python does not prescribe a way to setup one's environment.
 This has leads to many headaches and frustrations for even seasoned Pythonistas.

-Have you ever switch
-Updating dependencies overwriting the system packages.
+Have you ever switched between projects to find one has suddenly stop working after updating the dependencies of the other?
+Or updating the dependencies resulted in the system packages.

 Install over the system's packages.
 From mangling the system's Python. conflicting dependencies from installed applications and projects in development.